renovatebot/renovate/docs/usage/getting-started/private-packages.md

 }
 ```

-Renovate applies theses `hostRules` to every HTTP(s) request which is sent, so they are largely independent of any platform or datasource logic.
+Renovate applies these `hostRules` to every HTTP(s) request which is sent, so they are largely independent of any platform or datasource logic.
 With `hostRules` in place, private package lookups should all work.

 ### GitHub (and Enterprise) repo scoped credentials